Best capture cards for PC gaming in 2024: whether it's streaming, recording, 1080p or the big 4K, these cards have you covered

 Video processing, such as downscaling or frame rate conversion, is all done on the card itself, and I believe it.
 My PC is unbothered while the card is operating, though it still takes the usual hit from my streaming software.
 Meanwhile, the 4K passthrough has remained unhindered entirely by the process, though it would be nice to have passthrough options for both inputs rather than solely HDMI1.

 Of course, it’s not without sacrifice.
-If you want to be able to record in 4K or higher than 60 fps this quite simply isn’t the device.
-What you get with AVerMedia’s Live Gamer Duo is a single one-time set-up unit that’s largely plug and play.
+If you want to be able to record in 4K or higher than 60 fps this quite simply isn’t the device, and the Avermedia Live Ultra 2.1 is probably where you want to be aiming.
+What you do get with Avermedia’s Live Gamer Duo, however, is a single one-time set-up unit that’s largely plug and play.
 It has especially made streaming easier by having a setup that simply works, and one which I can mostly leave in place.
-For anyone looking to include multiple sources for minimal hassle, AVerMedia’s Live Gamer Duo is a really smart choice that lives up to all its promises.

 Read our full Avermedia Live Gamer Duo review.

-Best new capture card
+Best 4K capture card

 Specifications

-Resolution: 1080p (up to 4K/60fps HDR passthrough)
+Resolution: 2160P (up to 4K/144fps HDR passthrough)

 Frame rate: 60fps